jaepass/commercejs-react-functional/README.md

 }
 ```

-We destructure `products` from state to make it a little cleaner.
-You need to pass the `products` property as an argument
+Destructure `products` from state to make it a little cleaner.
+You'll need to pass the `products` property as an argument
  to your `ProductsList` component.
-What this means is the value of the `ProductsList` component's prop
+This means that the value of the `ProductsList` component's prop
 `products` will be resolved from the parent (`App`) component's state, and will update automatically whenever it changes.

 ### 2. Create our product item component